 Best Medigap Plans

 There are no best Medigap or Medicare Supplemental Insurance policies, as far as the plans themselves.
 All Policies A-N are standardized.
-In other words, each plan offered each carrier is the same in its offerings for each plan A-B-C…etc. They must follow federal and state laws designed to protect you, and it must be clearly identified as “Medicare Supplement Insurance.”
-Insurance companies can sell you only a “standardized” policy identified in most states letters.
+In other words, each plan offered by each carrier is the same in its offerings for each plan A-B-C…etc. They must follow federal and state laws designed to protect you, and it must be clearly identified as “Medicare Supplement Insurance.”
+Insurance companies can sell you only a “standardized” policy identified in most states by letters.

 Each insurance company decides which Medigap policies it wants to sell, although state laws might affect which ones they offer.
 The major differences are the companies reputation, history, and rates.
 Even though each plan is standardized the rates can be different and how they are rated.
 It seems simple at first glance all Supplements are the same but this not completely true.
 We will be here to guide and advise you.